vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_reading_tweets_from_file.html.md

 	}</span>
 </pre>

-* ** Keep an eye on data size ** Be sure that size of the object you're serializing isn't very large, because when the data gets deserialized, the app's process might easily throw up a OutOfMemory error.
+* **Keep an eye on data size** Be sure that size of the object you're serializing isn't very large, because when an attempt to deserialize the data is made, the app might easily run out of memory and throw an OutOfMemory error.

 ### Assignment - read tweets from cached file

 As we discussed earlier, going ahead, the main Activity thread will be responsible to read tweets from file & show on the screen.
-A separate parallel thread does network call, get new tweets, show it on the screen & eventually overwrite the file.
+A separate parallel thread does network call, gets new tweets, shows it on the screen & eventually overwrites the file.

 **Assignment Steps** Let us replicate the flow, although sub-optimally.
 Change the TweetListActivity logic as shown below.